JetBrains/Qodana/topics/qodana-sarif-output.md

 Here is the description of the other fields from the `invocations` object:

-The `toolExecutionNotifications` field contains notifications generated during a %instance% run, such as a reached [threshold](quality-gate.topic).
+The `toolExecutionNotifications` field contains notifications generated during a %instance% run such as a reached [threshold](quality-gate.topic).

 <note>